pkoli/ChatBot_Talking/README.md

 ChatBot_Talking
 ===============

-Chat bot that will talk with you in a clever way.
+PARI stands for Python ARtifical Intelligence.
-This chat bot uses windows tts to enable the chat bot to talk to you, you'll require to have python installed along with some modules.
+This is a bot that uses aiml along with pyttsx to enable the bot to talk to us.
+The speech is converted to text which is then supplied to the bot to generate a response.
+The response depends on the Omegle.brn file.
+Change the .brn file and you'll get different response.
+Finally the text is converted to speech using text to speech converter.